A Universal Genus-Two Curve from Siegel Modular Forms: Introduction

+where $b$ and $c$ are given in terms of the moduli point $\p$.
+There are some interesting properties of the coef\/f\/icients def\/ining $\mathcal{C}_{( \alpha, \beta)}$ which seem to be particular to this model and not noticed before.

+It must be noticed that this equation is universal in the sense that it works for every moduli point $[J_2: J_4: J_6: J_{10}]$ given in terms of the Igusa invariants $J_2$, $J_4$, $J_6$, $J_{10}$.
+The equation is def\/ined at worst over a quadratic extension of the f\/ield of moduli $K$.
+If the equation over the f\/ield of moduli is needed, then we must search locally for a rational point in the above quadratic when evaluated at the given $\p$.
+In the process we discover some interesting absolute invariants (cf. equation~\eqref{OurCoordinates}) which as far as we are aware have not been used before.

-The paper is organized as follows.
-In Section~\ref{section-two} we give a brief summary of Siegel modular forms, classical invariants of binary sextics and the relations among them, and Igusa functions.
-While this material can be found in many places in the literature, there is plenty of confusion on the labeling of such invariants and relations among them.
-We also provide a short description of the Mestre's method and the results that we need in the following sections.
+The paper is organized as follows: In Section~\ref{section-two} we give a brief summary of Siegel modular forms, classical invariants of binary sextics and the relations among them.
+While this material can be found in many places in the literature, there is plenty of confusion on the labeling and normalization of such invariants and relations among them.
+We also introduce a set of absolute invariants that is well-suited for the construction of a universal sextic.

-In Section~\ref{moduli_space_chi12} we give a description of the moduli space of curves via the Siegel modular forms.
-In Section~\ref{universal-curve} we determine the universal curve of genus two.
-We chose to express the coefficients of this curve in terms of the Clebsch invariants $A, B, C, D$.
-However, it is straight forward to convert our results to the global Igusa functions $j_1, j_2, j_3$ and the Siegel modular forms.
+In Section~\ref{universal-curve} we construct the equation of the genus-two curve by determining the Clebsch conic and the cubic.
+We diagonalize the corresponding conic and discover a new set of invariants which make the equation of this conic short and elegant.
+The diagonalized conic can be quickly determined from the invariants of the curve.
+The intersection of this conic and the cubic gives the equation of the genus-two curve.
+This equation shows some interesting symmetries of the coef\/f\/icients, which to the knowledge of the authors have never been discovered before.
+When this universal equation is restricted to loci of curves with automorphisms or the Clebsch invariant $D=0$ (not covered by Mestre's approach) it shows that the f\/ield of moduli is a f\/ield of def\/inition, results which agree with previous results of other authors.